Jimoh Oyewumi, Ajagungbade III: Reign

 As in many Yoruba towns, the monarch is elected by a group of chiefs known as the Afọbajẹ (kingmakers, literally meaning "One who enthrones a monarch).
 Many Ogbomosho princes put their names into consideration, and through several rituals including via invoking Ifá, and an official vote, (in which he got 92 votes out of 94), Ọba Oyewumi was selected as the 20th Ṣọún of Ògbómọ̀ṣọ́.
 Oyewumi succeeded his third cousin, Oba Salami Ajiboye Itabiyi on October 24, 1973, and took the royal name Ajagungbade (Ajágungbádé) III, used by both his father and grandfather, meaning "One who fights a war to receive the crown."
 He was the first Soun of Ogbomoso to wear a beaded crown, which sparked controversy, as the beaded crowns are often only worn by high ranking kings, and as Ogbomoso was often a town within the vicinity and control of the Oyo Empire, the Soun was not a major monarch.
 During his reign, he built a modern palace and facilitated the development of Ogbomoso into a more industrious town.
 He was the longest serving Soun in history.

 Personal life

 Oyewumi was a polygamist and married several wives.
-He married his first wife in 1950, Ayaba Igbayilola Oyewumi (now deceased).
+He married his first wife Ayaba Igbayilola Oyewumi (now deceased), in 1950.
 Among his other wives include Ayaba Olaronke Oyewumi (b.
 1949).
 He had 24 children and many grandchildren and great-grandchildren.
 Kunle Oyewumi is his 21st son.
 One of his daughters is the notable Nigerian gender scholar Oyeronke Oyewumi.
 He was a Muslim, though several of his wives and children are Christians.

-He died on 12 December 2021, at the age of 95.
+He gave up the ghost on 12 December 2021, at the age of 95.